HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 <img src="Szarg.png" style="float: left; margin-right: 16px; margin-bottom: 8px; width: 400px;" alt="Szarg">
 The Szarg dwell in darkness untouched by light.
 Their form resembles a frozen figure with a slightly open maw — like an ever-waiting maw.
 These Gates most often awaken in the depths of craters or in zones of absolute silence, where even echoes perish before they are born.

 >_“It hides where light dares not enter.
 It does not chase.
-It waits.”_
+It waits.”_{: .warning }

 The Szarg are born from the abyss.
 Their shape shifts like the tide, and their hunger is endless.
 Those who hear the call of the depths never return unchanged.